brianjohnson555/HapticDisplay/README.md

 Any new videos which you want to show on the display should be placed in the **`algo_input_videos/`** directory.
 Then, in **`preprocessing/`** directory, run the appropriate processing code to generate the haptic data.
 The haptic data will then be stored in **`algo_input_data/`**

 #### 3. Creating new manually-authored haptic sequences
 Codes within **`utils/`** can be used to create open-loop (non-algorithm based) input sequences to the haptic display for use in demos (e.g. the gesture detection demo).
-To use the existing scripts to write new code, import them with `import utils.algo_functions`.
+To use the existing scripts to write new code, import them with `import haptic_utils.haptic_map` etc.

 #### 4. Working with manuscript figures
 The **`figure_generation/`** directory can be used to write code to generate figures for the manuscript, presentations, etc.